-Train companies all have different sets of rules, so it can be more than a little confusing to work out what you should get if your train has been delayed or cancelled.
+Many train companies have different sets of rules, so it can be a little confusing to work out what you're entitled to if your train has been delayed or cancelled.

 National Rail Conditions of Carriage

 These are the minimum levels of compensation train companies have to offer.
 Many offer more generous compensation than this for delays, so it's worthwhile checking the company's site for full details.

 The National Rail Conditions of Carriage are the underlying rules for train travel in Britain.
 These conditions set out the amount of compensation you're entitled to.

 The minimum compensation for a delay is 50% of your single ticket (25% of a return, unless you were delayed on both legs) if you're more than one hour late.

 These conditions are stingier than most of the train companies' own rules on compensation for delay.

 The amount of compensation you're entitled to will depend on the length of your delay.

 Use our guide to find out how to claim compensation for train delays and cancellations

 Most train operators are signed up to the Delay Repay scheme.
 This means you can claim 50% of your journey cost if you're delayed by half an hour, regardless of the reason for the delay.